Alter Ego (Doechii and JT song)

 "Alter Ego" is a song by American rappers Doechii and JT.
-It was released by Top Dawg Entertainment and Capitol Records on March 29, 2024.
+It was released through Top Dawg Entertainment and Capitol Records on March 29, 2024.
 The song was written by both artists along with Zach Witness, who produced it with Doechii.

-Stereogum has described the song as a "high-energy Eurodance-inspired pop-rap throwdown".
-In 2025, the song was used during a lip-sync contest between Crystal Envy and Lexi Love on the seventeenth season of RuPaul's Drag Race.

 Composition

 "Alter Ego" is a hip house song.
-It contains synths similar to the ones used in the Robin S. song "Show Me Love".
+It contains synths similar to the ones used in the Robin S. song, "Show Me Love".
+It also samples Ayesha Erotica's unreleased song "Spread That Puss".
+Stereogum described the song as a "high-energy Eurodance-inspired pop-rap throwdown".

+Usage in media

+In 2025, "Alter Ego" was used during a lip-sync contest between Crystal Envy and Lexi Love on the seventeenth season of RuPaul's Drag Race.